Backend script

 Import

-In a backend script you can use the import keyword to import another script.
+keyword to import another script.
 Use this feature when you have code you want to reuse.

 Remember that in Anacleto you can organize your scripts in folders and you can do multiple imports.
 Combine these 2 features to write clean, non-duplicate, and well-organized code.